HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 });
 ```

+---

 ### 1.19 Use `Object.entries()` to check empty object

-We can use the `Object.entries()` method to check whether an object is empty or not.
-Since `Object.entries()` returns the array of the object's enumerable properties, therefore if the length of that array is `0`, that means the object is empty such that the object has `0` property.
+To check if an object is empty, use `Object.entries()` which returns an array of the object's enumerable properties.
+If the length is 0, the object is empty.

-**Code Example** -
+**Code Example** - `Do`

 ```typescript
 let sampleObj = {